RussellCanfield/wingman-ai/README.md

     <img width="33%" src="./docs/logo.jpeg">
 </p>

-The Wingman extension brings high quality AI assisted coding right to your computer, it's 100% free and data never leaves your machine - meaning it's completely private!
+The [Wingman-AI](https://marketplace.visualstudio.com/items?itemName=WingMan.wing-man) extension brings high quality AI assisted coding right to your computer, it's 100% free and data never leaves your machine - meaning it's completely private!
 Since the current release of this extension relies on running the AI models locally using [Ollama](https://ollama.ai/), it is recommended you are on a machine with capable graphics card (Apple M series/Nvidia cards) for the best performance.

 ## 🚀 Getting Started